Once Upon a Time in Hollywood: Writing and development

 Director Quentin Tarantino developed the idea over the course of several years, looking to tell a "fairy tale" set in 1960s Hollywood.

 The screenplay for Once Upon a Time in Hollywood was developed slowly over several years by Quentin Tarantino.
 While he knew he wanted it to be titled Once Upon a Time in Hollywood, evoking the idea of a fairy tale, he publicly referred to the project as Magnum opus.
 The life of the work for the first five years was as a novel, which Tarantino considered to be an exploratory approach to the story, not yet having decided if it would be a screenplay.
 Tarantino tried other writing approaches: the early scene between Rick Dalton and Marvin Schwarz was originally written as a one-act play.

 Tarantino discovered the centerpiece for the work about 10 years previously while filming his 2007 film Death Proof with Kurt Russell who had been working with the same stunt double, John Casino, for several years.
 Even though there was only a small bit for Casino to do, Tarantino was asked to use him, and agreed.
 The relationship fascinated Tarantino and inspired him to make a film about Hollywood.
 Tarantino stated, while Casino may have been a perfect double for Russell years earlier, when he met them, "this was maybe the last or second-to-last thing they'd be doing together".

 Tarantino first created stuntman Cliff Booth, giving him a massive backstory.
 Next, he created actor Rick Dalton for whom Booth would stunt double.
 Tarantino decided to have them be Sharon Tate's next-door neighbors in 1969.
 The first plot point he developed was the ending, moving backwards from there, this being the first time Tarantino had worked this way.
 He thought of doing an Elmore Leonard-type story, but realized he was confident enough in his characters to let them drive the film and let it be a day in the life of Booth, Dalton, and Tate.
-He would use sequences from Dalton's films for the action, inspired by Richard Rush's 1980 film The Stunt Man, which used the scenes from the WWI movie they were making within the film as the action.
+He would use sequences from Dalton's films for the action, inspired by Richard Rush's 1980 film The Stunt Man, which used the scenes from the WWI film they were making within the film as the action.
 Further, to get his mind into Dalton, Tarantino wrote five episodes of the fictional television show Bounty Law, in which Dalton had starred, having become fascinated with the amount of story crammed into half-hour episodes of 1950s western shows.

 Tarantino kept the only copy of the third act of the script in a safe to prevent it from being released prematurely.
 DiCaprio, Robbie, and Pitt were the only other people who read the entire script.
 In an interview with Adam Sandler, Pitt revealed that the only other copy of the script was burned by Tarantino.